The MS in Technology Management: A First for Farmingdale's School of Engineering Technology and a First for You

 - Graduates will have skills to evaluate technical management issues in the context of ethical, technological, structural, cultural, human and environmental factors.

-- Graduates will develop and foster critical thinking, analysis, planning, and communication skills.
+- Graduates will develop and foster critical thinking, analysis, planning, and communication.

 - Graduates will acquire knowledge and skills in the improvement of productivity, quality control, and competitiveness in all aspects of technology management through collaborative relationships with regional industries.